hwangil/SimpleImageRetrieval/README.md

 * This is my simple image retrieval project.

-* It Finds images similar to query images and ranks them.
+* It finds images similar to query images and ranks them.

 * It was developed using opencv.